NastasiaSaby/learn-you-functional-php/exercises/array-we-filter/problem/problem.md

 ----------------------------------------------------------------------
 ## HINTS

-You can know if a number is even by divide it by 2 as following :
+You can know if a number is an even number by divide it by 2 as following :
 ```php
 if ($number %2 == 0) {
     echo $number."is an even number".